 While one exam board includes certain content at GCSE, others will include it at AS level.
 For this reason, revise each topic up to AS level to ensure you cover everything.

 For specific details, read the official BMAT test specification.

 You’ll get a raw score out of 27, which will then be scaled into a score out of 9.
 Typically a good score is above 6 and exceptional students will get above 7.

-Start your preparation at least 1 month before your exam - preferably 2 to 3 months before.
+Start your preparation at least one month before your exam – preferably two to three months before.
 This way, you won’t have to cram.
 Cramming can make you feel stressed and anxious and the quality of revision won’t be as high.

 Starting early means that your revision sessions don’t need to be intense and you can cover more overall in less time per day.
 You’ll also be able to balance your other work and academic commitments.